sowmya-p-v/InvestiWise/README.md

-#   InvestiWise: Investment Prediction System
+#   InvestiWise: A sustainable investment dashboard
-# 📈 Mastering Investment Risk Prediction with ESG, Finance and News Insight(In Progress)
+# 📈 Mastering Investment Risk Prediction with ESG, Finance and News Insight

 ## Overview

 This project aims to develop a machine learning system that predicts investment risk by integrating financial metrics along with ESG scores and news sentiment analysis.
 The system uses advanced data science techniques, combining financial data with sentiment analysis from news articles to provide reliable investment risk predictions.
-This project is currently in progress, with ongoing development and testing.

 ## Key Features